deepesg/data_challenge/README.md

 ### Criteria
 Some important points to be considered are:
 * **Architecture**.
-We know that the challenge resolution do not demand rocket science, but can you organize it well an show us your software design approach?
+We know that the challenge resolution do not demand rocket science, but can you organize it well and show us your software design approach?
 * **Clean code**.
 Same as above.
 * **Documentation and comments**.
 * **Tests**.